Solo goalkeeper drills – Tips to practice on your own

 Equipment

 As discussed, you don’t need much to practice solo goalkeeper drills.
 However, having the right equipment can boost your training.
-We curated below a list of the accessories mentioned in this post.
+Below, we curated a list of the accessories mentioned in this post.
 I hope you find them helpful.

 Pablo Matamoros